Koko Head Cafe

 Chef/founder, Roy Yamaguchi Hawaii Restaurant Group

-As of January 2024, Yamaguchi is the executive director of the Culinary Institute of the Pacific (CIP) at Kapiʻolani Community College.
-As executive director, he will also develop and oversee the operation of the new CIP restaurant at Diamond Head—the crown jewel of the program.
+As of January 2, 2024, Yamaguchi has taken on the role of executive director of the Culinary Institute of the Pacific (CIP) at Kapiʻolani Community College.
+His appointment was approved by the University of Hawaiʻi Board of Regents in November 2023.
+He will be overseeing the credit and non-credit programs, culinary research, food innovation, internships and apprenticeships.
+As executive director, he will also develop and implement the new CIP restaurant at Diamond Head—the crown jewel of the program—and oversee its operation.